pritambagad/Coingecko_scraper/README.md

 # Coingecko_scrapper
-The purpose of this scrapper is to find altcoins with high Volume / Market Cap ratio.
+The purpose of this scraper is to find altcoins with high Volume / Market Cap ratio.